-In addition, the Northern Territory Government and the NT EPA have received submissions from industry, non-government organisations and individuals on a range of other environmental related matters.
+In addition, the NT Government and the NT EPA have received submissions from industry, non-government organisations and individuals on a range of other environmental related matters.

 These submissions often raised issues relating to the assessment or approvals system and the effectiveness of the Waste Management and Pollution Control Act 1998.
 Examples include those submissions about:

 - environmental impact assessment guidelines prepared by the NT EPA between 2013 and now